Who is Saudi Crown Prince Mohammed?

 Saudi Crown Prince Mohammed bin Salman, power behind the throne

-Few people outside Saudi Arabia had heard of Prince Mohammed bin Salman before his father became king in 2015.
-But since then, the 32-year-old has become the most influential figure in the world's leading oil exporter.
+Few people outside Saudi Arabia had heard of Mohammed bin Salman Al Saud before his father became king in 2015.
+But now, the 33-year-old crown prince is considered the de facto ruler of the world's leading oil exporter.

-In June 2017 he was elevated to the position of crown prince, replacing his cousin Mohammed bin Nayef - a move that had been widely expected and could shape the direction of the country for decades.
+He has won plaudits from Western leaders for some of the reforms he has overseen in the conservative Gulf kingdom, including lifting the ban on women driving and seeking to diversify the economy.

+But he has also been heavily criticised for pursuing a war in neighbouring Yemen that has caused a humanitarian catastrophe, starting a diplomatic dispute with Qatar that has divided the Gulf Co-operation Council (GCC), and escalating a crackdown on dissenting voices.

 Mohammed bin Salman was born on 31 August 1985, the eldest son of then-Prince Salman bin Abdul Aziz Al Saud's third wife, Fahdah bint Falah bin Sultan.